WENLU-W/WENLU-W.github.io/docs/_pages/home.md

 ### News
 - Recruting PhD student for Fall 2023 (Remote advising is also welcome!).
 - Check out our <ins>[Large Language Model (LLM) survey](https://github.com/VV123/LLM-papers)</ins>.
-- [03/2023] Our paper "Multilingual Spatial Domain Natural Language Interface to Databases" is accepted by Springer Nature Geoinformatica (collaboration with Meta and Instacart).
+- [04/2023] Our paper "Multilingual Spatial Domain Natural Language Interface to Databases" is accepted by Springer Nature Geoinformatica (collaboration with Meta and Instacart).
+- [04/2023] Mohammed presented his work "Adaptive Visual Interaction Experience for Refractive Errors Using AI" at 3MT competition.
+Ashutosh Mishra presented his work "Emulating bridge deck aeroelastic forces under forced vibrations via machine learning to lower case" at TAMUCC student symposium.
 - [03/2023] Join IEEE BigData 2023 PC.
 - [12/2022] Our tutorial "Spatial Big Data Meets AI: Applications and Perspectives" is [online]().
 Thanks to our collaborator from the University of Tokyo!
 - [04/2022] Our paper "Projection Image Synthesis using Adversarial Learning Based Spatial Transformer Network for Sparse Angle Sampling CT" is accepted by EMBC 2022.